chtkg/KGDCP/README.md

 ## Dataset

-The dataset used for training and evaluation consists of **diabetes patients** aged between **27 to 90 years**.
+-The dataset used for training and evaluation consists of **diabetes patients** aged between **27 to 90 years**.
 Both **male** and **female** patients are included in the dataset.
 The dataset provides comprehensive physical examination data, diagnostic information, and the complications each patient faces, specifically focusing on cerebral infarction and peripheral neuropathy.

 ### Data Details
 - **Patient Age Range**: 27–90 years